bios62/notechws/labs/lab4-desktop.md

 Completed lab 1
 For the command-line version, grab an environment with Python 3, for Windows like Anaconda or through Windows Linux Subsystem for Linux.
-To run the commandline version you need requests and urllib3:
+To run the command-line version you need requests and urllib3:

 'pip install requests
 'pip install urllib3